ManuelNemirovsky/Cloud-Computing-Course-Assignments/exercise1/README.md

 ## Monitoring Tools We Used

-- CloudWatch Logs for Lambda functions
+- `CloudWatch` Logs for Lambda functions
-- DynamoDB metrics for database performance
-- API Gateway metrics for endpoint usage
+- `API Gateway` metrics for endpoint usage